CPC Definition - Subclass G10L

 This place covers:

-- speech or voice analysis techniques specially adapted to analyse audio signals not necessarily including speech or voice, such as audio scene segmentation, jingle detection, separation from music or noise, detection of particular sounds;
+- Speech or voice analysis techniques specially adapted to analyse audio signals, where the analysed audio signals do not necessarily include speech or voice, such as audio scene segmentation, jingle detection, separation from music or noise or detection of particular sounds.

 This place does not cover: